michaelbarton/bioinformatics-zen/content/markup/research/trimming-454-data-from-the-5-prime-may-improve-fidelity.markdown

 #=> 1609 1543 1024 14 5 5 4 4 3 3 2 2 2 2 1 1 0 0 0 0 0 0 0
 <%= endhighlight %>

-This shows a large variance in the number of reads matching a mock-community sequence substring.
+This shows a large variance in the number of reads matching a mock community sequence substring.
 There are 3 with &gt;1000 matching reads while the remainder of match &lt;20 reads.
 I double-checked this result by examining a couple of the community sequence reads individually.
 This is illustrated below